 To set a destination, press the green corner of your touchscreen, then the Dest button when it appears.
-Refer to Setting a destination later in this chapter.
+Refer to Setting a destination.

-To view the navigation map and the vehicle's current location, touch the green bar in the upper right hand corner of the touchscreen, or, press Dest, then Map. refer to Map mode later in this chapter.
+To view the navigation map and the vehicle's current location, touch the green bar in the upper right hand corner of the touchscreen, or, press Dest > Map.
+Refer to $Map\ mode$.